 The Pedersens’ passion for frequent visits to Cozumel begged the question “Why not live and retire in a place you love?”
 They purchased a home on the island in 2001 when Karen retired from corporate America, refocused her energy on community service and began commuting between Des Moines, Iowa and Cozumel.

-Karen spends 60-80% of the time on the island in various volunteer roles: Identify needs of local families and non-profit organizations that serve children and families; match visitors and resident volunteers/donors interested in helping the community with connections they need; coordinate community service activities; organize Friends of Cozumel mission project weeks; collaborate with other service/mission leaders to avoid duplicating efforts; administer donations consistent with donors’ intent; promote volunteerism and develop local leadership skills.
+Karen and Larry now spend 85% of their time on the island in various volunteer roles.
+Karen identifies needs of local families and non-profit organizations that serve children and families; connects visitors and resident supporters interested in helping the community and coordinates community service activities.
+She and Larry organize Friends of Cozumel mission project weeks; administer donations consistent with donors’ intent; promote volunteerism and develop local leadership skills.

-Larry loves to use his woodworking skills to build needed items for organizations and families.
-He frequently serves as volunteer project manager for construction/repair activities, the “go to” person to access hard-to-find resources, develops an informal network of business colleagues in the US, and provides technology support for Friends of Cozumel.
-Larry writes contemporary Christian music, plays the keyboard and shares these talents as part of his volunteer contributions.
-Pedersens enjoy scuba diving and traveling.
+Larry also loves to use his woodworking skills to build needed items for organizations and families.
+He’s often the project manager for volunteer construction/repair activities, the “go to” person for hard-to-find resources.
+In addition to providing technology support for FOC, Larry writes contemporary Christian music and plays the keyboard.
+The Pedersens enjoy scuba diving and traveling.

 The Larsens started visiting Cozumel in the 1980s for scuba diving.
 The beautiful reefs; warm, clear sea and even warmer hospitality of island residents kept them coming back.
-It didn’t take long to learn that if you go to Cozumel to vacation AND volunteer, it’s easy to rationalize multiple trips per year.
-They participate in Friends of Cozumel mission trips and volunteer for various projects other times of the year.
+It didn’t take long to learn that if you go to Cozumel to vacation AND volunteer, it’s easy to rationalize multiple trips per year to help with FOC projects.

-Phyllis brings a University of Nebraska study abroad class to explore journalism and conduct service learning.
-She lends her public relations and communications expertise to promote Friends of Cozumel efforts and benefit the non-profit organizations we support.
-Gary helps with building projects, partners with his church to bring mission project funds and donated clothing as well as shares his love of contemporary Christian music.
+When not in Cozumel, Phyllis teaches at the University of Nebraska and lends her public relations and communications expertise to promote FOC efforts and benefit the non-profit organizations we support.
+Gary helps with building projects as well as sharing his love of contemporary Christian music.
 They rival any “Sherpa” team worldwide, having packed and schlepped literally thousands of pounds of donated goods from their home in Lincoln, Nebraska to the island in recent years.

 The Larsens have recruited their extended family and friends visiting the island to participate in community service activities and they regularly help host visiting donors.
-Of course they always make time to do a little diving, reconnect with old friends and make some new ones, too.
-Decades of practice qualifies the Larsens to serve as your work/play consultants to help you rationalize a trip to Cozumel–and get involved!
+Decades of practice qualifies the Larsens to serve as your work/play consultants to help you rationalize a trip to Cozumel–and get involved.

 The Kendricks are Friends of Cozumel from Sherman, Texas who are making a dramatic difference in helping others.
 They have completed several 7-10 day mission experiences to Cozumel and team with Pedersens to co-host Mission Trips sponsored by Friends of Cozumel.
-Their long-time commitment to community service, involvement in Christian mission efforts in the US, and enthusiasm for helping others leads friends to describe them as “two of the most giving people you’ll ever meet!”
-The Kendricks serve as directors for the Texoma Chapel Mission Fund that enables US tax deductible donations to be given to support Friends of Cozumel projects.
+Their long-time commitment to community service, involvement in Volunteer Christian Builders missions, and enthusiasm for helping others leads friends to describe them as “two of the most giving people you’ll ever meet!”

 Byron lends his construction and repair expertise to building projects.
 He has a special interest in providing children Christian learning materials to support local youth ministries.
 Byron enjoys taking digital photos and is usually surrounded by Cozumel children eager to see his pictures.